Do you plan to buy property in Vietnam?

 What financing options do I have when buying property as a foreigner in Vietnam?

-If you want to secure financing for a property, you normally have two options:
+If you want to secure financing for a property, you normally have a few options:

 - Seek financing from a bank in your home country, or elsewhere.
 The easiest option would be to use a margin loan or to mortgage any existing assets

-The second option is not as common and will require more work and time if you’ll even be capable to find a bank that allows overseas financing in Vietnam.
+The second option is not as common and will require more work and time if you’ll even be capable of finding a bank that allows overseas financing in Vietnam.

 Going for an overseas property loan in Hong Kong, Malaysia or Singapore would not be an option either, as these loans are dedicated to purchases in Australia, the UK, Japan, or the US (major cities, and sometimes even on a zone level).